aspose-slides/Aspose.Slides-Reference-Tutorials/slides/english/java/animations-transitions/advanced-slide-animations-aspose-slides-java/_index.md

     cleanup(pres);
 }
 ```
-*Why is this important?* Proper resource management ensures your application runs smoothly without unnecessary memory consumption.
+*Why is this important?* Proper resource management prevents memory leaks, especially when handling large decks.

 ### Feature 2: Adding a New Slide and Cloning an Existing One

 #### Overview
-Add depth to your presentation by cloning existing slides.
-This feature demonstrates how to duplicate slides within the same presentation seamlessly.
+Cloning slides lets you reuse content without rebuilding it from scratch.

-##### Step-by-Step Implementation
+#### Step‑by‑Step Implementation
 **Clone Slide**
 ```java
 import com.aspose.slides.*;